Alhaiya Bilaval: Rasa

-It is filled with Shaant Rasa (peaceful).
+It is filled with Shant Rasa (peaceful).

 The Indian National Anthem's Raga

 It is believed that the Indian national anthem "Jana Gana Mana" is sung in the raga Alhaiya Bilaval.
 But there is a teevra Madhyam svara being employed in the national anthem too.
 Raga Alhaiya Bilaval does not employ the tivra Madhyama svara; Alhaiya Bilaval is the raga of all Shuddha Svaras and no other types of svaras.
 So some consider the national anthem to be in raag Gaud Sarang.